50% off on all Annual Plans.Get the offer

 The Narration Box platform handles the technical export requirements automatically.
 You'll receive chapter files that meet Audible's ACX standards, ready for upload

-• Upload the ebook file into Narration Box audiobook creator
+1. Upload your ebook file into the audiobook creator

-• Choose an Enbee V2 voice aligned with your subject
+2. Pick an Enbee V2 voice that fits your subject and audience

 Cost comparison: traditional vs AI narration